I love to dip buy morning panics. It’s one of my favorite patterns. When the setup is right, it’s a thing of beauty.

 You can make money going long or short trading penny stocks.
 To go deep on patterns, study my “PennyStocking Framework Part Deux” DVD.

 Long or Short?

-Right now short selling is overcrowded.
+Right now margin account.
+Unless you really, really know what you’re doing and need a margin account for short selling is overcrowded.
 Combine that with the current market volatility and dip buying is a better risk/reward setup.
 So I’ll share tips on how to dip buy.